 Westside is fortunate to own 40 acres of the watershed that provides its water.
-This ownership confers a level of protection some systems just don't have.
-It is still very important that the rest of the watershed be handled in an ecologically responsible way.
-If you see any activity that you believe might compromise the quality of the water and thus, you or your loved one's health, please call Island Water Management or a Westside Water Board member (who will get hold of IWM) and we will investigate the situation.
-Truly, the watershed's health is our own.
+While we are grateful for the degree of protection this ownership confers it is very important that the rest of the watershed be handled in an ecologically responsible way.
+If you see any activity that you believe might compromise the quality of the water and thus, you or your loved one's health, please call Island Water Management or a Westside Water Board member and we will investigate the situation.